Boomerang (1992 film): Influences

 François Truffaut's Jules and Jim was an influence on the story arc between the characters Angela, Gerard and Marcus.
-Director Hudlin explained, "I remember when I saw Jules and Jim when I was a kid, and that awkward, awkward feeling of two guys, one has a better time with girls than the other, and they both fall in love with the same woman.
+Hudlin explained, "I remember when I saw Jules and Jim when I was a kid, and that awkward, awkward feeling of two guys, one has a better time with girls than the other, and they both fall in love with the same woman.
 And I remember the agony of watching the emotional stakes of that picture.
 And, this is just a fun movie, not trying to compare myself to Truffaut on any level, but, at least, that's what inspired the moment."

-The pacing and rhythm of Howard Hawks' His Girl Friday was a big influence on the pictures style.
+The pacing and rhythm of Howard Hawks' His Girl Friday was a big influence on the picture's style.
 Woody Allen's Annie Hall was also very influential while Hudlin worked on the project because, according to Hudlin, "if you talk about contemporary romantic comedy, you're really talking about Annie Hall."